avocadoali/Chess-Game/README.md

 - take piece when en passant

+- check for king checks

+- check for illegal moves when checked for that color
 ---

 Pending:

-- check for king checks
-- check for illegal moves when checked for that color
+- userinputs (inteactive game)
 - change between black/white
 - end when no moves allowed

-- implement Game logic (Extra class)
+-> implement Game logic (Extra class)
     - iterate players
     - ask for moves
     - show possible moves